openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 ## Administration Overview

-This guide provides system administrators with an understanding of the EQUELLA administration and management tools.
+This guide provides system administrators with an understanding of the openEquella administration and management tools.

 The tools described in this document include the:
-* Administration Console—for managing EQUELLA institution content, users and security.
+* Administration Console—for managing openEquella institution content, users and security.
-* Institution Manager—for managing multiple EQUELLA institutions on the same server.
+* Institution Manager—for managing multiple openEquella institutions on the same server.
-* Settings page—to manage various parts of the EQUELLA institution.
+* Settings page—to manage various parts of the openEquella institution.

 ## Administration Console

-The EQUELLA Administration Console provides a range of tools and plug-ins that simplify the management and configuration of EQUELLA.
+The openEquella Administration Console provides a range of tools and plug-ins that simplify the management and configuration of openEquella.

-To access EQUELLA and open the Administration Console
+To access openEquella and open the Administration Console
-1. Open a browser and enter your EQUELLA URL (e.g.‘http://equella.myequellainstitution.edu’).
+1. Open a browser and enter your openEquella URL (e.g.‘http://equella.myequellainstitution.edu’).
-2. Log in to EQUELLA as an administrator, select Settings then Administration console The Administration console displays in a new window.
+2. Log in to openEquella as an administrator, select Settings then Administration console The Administration console displays in a new window.

 ### Administration Console tools
-Each Administration Console tool provides an interface to edit or configure a series of EQUELLA properties.
+Each Administration Console tool provides an interface to edit or configure a series of openEquella properties.
 The following is an overview of the Administration Console tools:
 * **Metadata Schemas**—enables the creation of schemas that are used to hold the metadata for collections.
 One schema can be used in multiple collections.
-* **Collection Definitions**—the type of resources stored in the EQUELLA Digital Repository.
-A collection represents a unique container to store resources within EQUELLA and provides information about the resource, assisting in activities such as searching, storage, collaboration and contribution.
+* **Collection Definitions**—the type of resources stored in the openEquella Digital Repository.
+A collection represents a unique container to store resources within openEquella and provides information about the resource, assisting in activities such as searching, storage, collaboration and contribution.
 * **Advanced Searches**—creates custom searches by searching specified metadata nodes and collections.
 * **Taxonomies**—enables the creation and use of large taxonomies for improved resource classification.
-* **Dynamic Collections**—the EQUELLA implementation of OAI Sets based on collection resources from one or more collections.
+* **Dynamic Collections**—the openEquella implementation of OAI Sets based on collection resources from one or more collections.
 * **Workflow Templates**—allows content moderation and quality assurance processes to be customised and automated for each associated collection.
 * **Hierarchy Editor**—configures the display of resources in hierarchies to make them more discoverable to users.
-Reporting—manages EQUELLA Digital Repository report availability, import and export.
+Reporting—manages openEquella Digital Repository report availability, import and export.
 * **Harvester Profiles**—manages the configuration of Harvesters for harvesting of resources into selected collections.
 * **Remote Repositories**—configures external repositories which allow users to search for external resources and import results directly into a contribution wizard.
 * **Courses**—configures a list of courses for use with a copyright or integrated third-party system.
-* **User Management**—configures the plug-ins for user management in EQUELLA.
+* **User Management**—configures the plug-ins for user management in openEquella.
-* **Security Manager**—manages the privileges associated with users and groups allowing fine-grained control of user privileges for all areas of EQUELLA.
+* **Security Manager**—manages the privileges associated with users and groups allowing fine-grained control of user privileges for all areas of openEquella.
 #### Opening the Administration console tools
 The administration console tools behave in different ways when selected:
 * Hierarchy Editor and Security Manager display an editor.